-Go Skegness aims to support the East Coast economy and encourage growth by undertaking measures to alleviate congestion and develop opportunities for visitors and residents to use sustainable methods of transport such as buses and cycling.
+Go Skegness is a highways & transportation improvement project.
+The project is designed to support the East Coast economy and encourage growth by working to alleviate town centre congestion, in addition to developing more opportunities for visitors and residents to use sustainable methods of transport, like buses and cycling.

 The programme of work includes: